SuXYIO/declmysys/docs/cli/subcommands/help.md

 # Subcommand-Help

-Just gives you the command help.
+Gives you the commandline help.

+Can't spec which subcmd to show help, so `-h` and `--help` is more recommended.

 ## Aliases

-same as `declmysys --help` or `declmysys -h`
+Similar to `--help` or `-h`